slequime/nosoi/cran-comments.md

-## This version 1.1.0
+## This version 1.1.2
 In this version we:
+- fix errors on currant CRAN check result
+- added links in the description
-- fix typos in the documentation (following review of the manuscript) and correct an internal function (getR0).
+- fix typos in the documentation
+- provide updated citation

 ## Test environments
 * macOS-latest (Github Action, devel and release)